vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-07-language-elements.md

 }
 ```

-Defines an interface, i.e. a non instantiable type.
+Defines an interface, i.e., a non-instantiable type.
 In order to create
-an instance of an interface you must first implement its abstract
+an instance of an interface, you must first implement its abstract
 methods in a non-abstract class.
 Vala interfaces are more powerful than
 Java or C# interfaces.
 In fact, they can be used as
 [mixins](https://en.wikipedia.org/wiki/Mixin).
 The details of interfaces
-are described in the section about object oriented programming.
+are described in the section about object-oriented programming.